OGRECave/ogre/Docs/src/tutorials/hlms.md

 materials, advanced users will change the template, and very advanced users who need something entirely different will change all three.

-For example the PBS (Physically Based Shading) type has its own C++ implementation and its own set of shader templates.
+For example the PBS material has its own C++ implementation and its own set of shader templates.
 The Toon Shading has its own C++ implementation and set of shaders.
-There is also an “Unlit” implementation, specifically meant to deal with GUI and simple particle FXs (ignores normals & lighting, manages multiple UVs, can mix multiple texture with photoshop-like blend modes, can animate the UVs, etc)

 It is theoretically possible to implement both Toon & PBS in the same C++ module, but that would be crazy, hard to maintain and not very